Coffee and Health

 “Thank God for Coffee!”

-Well, this phrase just might be what goes through the minds of those people that choose to induce coffee in their daily routine.
-And let me tell you that “those people” that I’m talking about shouldn’t be taken lightly as there are actually A LOT of people who can’t go by a day without having a tasty and aromatic cup of coffee.
+Well, this phrase might be what goes through the minds of those people that choose to induce coffee in their daily routine.
+And let me tell you that “those people” that I’m talking about shouldn’t be taken lightly as there are A LOT of people who can’t go by a day without having a tasty and aromatic cup of coffee.

 Coffee and its High Antioxidant Amount

 This means that drinking coffee regularly will heighten your defense against damage in your body, making it one of the things that connect coffee and health.
-Antioxidants help in strengthening your immune system that will eventually lead to less health problems.
+Antioxidants help in strengthening your immune system that will eventually lead to fewer health problems.
 Some sicknesses that can be prevented by antioxidants are heart disease, macular degeneration, diabetes, and even cancer.

 There is no significant difference between the antioxidants found in caffeinated and decaf coffee.
-It was researched that both caffeinated and decaffeinated coffees contain similar amounts of antioxidants which means that you could still enjoy the benefits of antioxidants whether or not you choose to drink your coffee caffeinated or decaf.
+It was researched that both caffeinated and decaffeinated coffees contain similar amounts of antioxidants.
+Which means that you could still enjoy the benefits of antioxidants whether or not you choose to drink your coffee caffeinated or decaf.

 Coffee Reduces Diabetes Risk

 There have also been talks that coffee may reduce the occurrence of type 2 diabetes.
 Type 2 diabetes is caused if the cells that are located in the liver, fat, and muscles do not use insulin properly.
 In the long process, the pancreas will eventually fail to produce enough insulin count that shall suffice the body’s needs.
 Because of this, glucose found in the blood will increase neglecting the fact that the cells are starved of energy.
-High blood glucose cause damage in the different nerves and blood vessels in the body and may lead to complications such as stroke, nerve problems, gum infections, heart and kidney disease, and even amputation.
+High blood glucose causes damage in the different nerves and blood vessels in the body.
+It may lead to complications such as stroke, nerve problems, gum infections, heart and kidney disease, and even amputation.

 A more recent study done by the University of California, Los Angeles (UCLA) discovered a molecular mechanism that may be possibly behind the coffee’s positive effect on the deterrence of type 2 diabetes.
-There is the protein in our body named sex hormone-binding globulin (SHBG) which is responsible of the biological activity of the sex hormones, testosterone and estrogen found in the body that play a role in the occurrence of type 2 diabetes.
+There is the protein in our body named sex hormone-binding globulin (SHBG), which is responsible for the biological activity of the sex hormones, testosterone and estrogen found in the body that play a role in the occurrence of type 2 diabetes.
 Coffee consumption, they revealed, increases plasma levels of SHBG.

 Caffeine in Coffee

 Coffee is known for the caffeine found in it.
 So what can this substance do to our body to help us in our everyday routines?
 Coffee consumption gives us caffeine that is useful when we are sleepy but needed to be awake to focus on something.
 As a central nervous system stimulant, caffeine helps in perking you up whenever you sense drowsiness.
-Caffeine provides mental alertness to give you a boost on your work.
-This is useful when you need to work on or finish something and cannot indulge on sleep.
+Caffeine provides mental alertness to give you a boost to your work.
+This is useful when you need to work on or finish something and cannot indulge in sleep.
 Caffeine will assist you to be alert once more to work efficiently and successfully beat the deadlines!